 A person must be an attorney with at least six years of experience in the practice of law to be elected or appointed to the Supreme Court.
 Appointments are made by the Governor for vacancies that may occur between elections.

-Court houses are also places of assembly, official business of citizens are often built in connection with the criminal penal and jail systems and the local county Sheriff departments.
+Court houses are also places of assembly, official business of citizens is often built in connection with the criminal penal and jail systems and the local county Sheriff departments.

 Areas and elements of courthouses other than courtrooms, include building entrances, interior, and exterior routes, egress, signage and wayfinding, jury assembly areas, clerks' offices, and conference rooms.